WT

 The film communicates its themes through character arcs and emotional moments rather than explicit messaging.
 However, the resolution involves a family conversation about generational trauma that borders on therapeutic exposition.

-Consciousness MeterWoke
+Consciousness MeterWoke-Adjacent

 Ultra BasedPeak Consciousness